ahmed217/GeneratePKL/README.md

-# This notebook shows how to generate dataset from images for python (pkl file).
+# How to generate pkl dataset from images for python.

 ##How to start: